Fraud Blocker

 Guru AlternativeBest ForPricing TierOverall Rating

-liveproEnd-to-end knowledge management across CX, HR, IT, Legal, and regulated operationsCustom (Flex, Premium, Enterprise)⭐4.9/5
+liveproEnd-to-end knowledge management across CX, HR, IT, Legal, and regulated operationsCustom Pricing (Flex, Premium, Enterprise)⭐4.9/5

-NotionFlexible internal docs and planning across small business teamsFree to $15/user/month (Business), Enterprise pricing available⭐4.7/5
+NotionFlexible internal docs and planning across small business teamsFree to $20/user/month (Business), Enterprise pricing available⭐4.7/5

-ConfluenceLong-form documentation for technical and product workflowsFree to $9.73/user/month, Enterprise pricing available⭐4.1/5
+ConfluenceLong-form documentation for technical and product workflowsFree to $10.44/user/month, Enterprise pricing available⭐4.1/5

-BloomfireSharing mixed-format content across support and operationsStarts at $25/user/month⭐4.6/5
+BloomfireSharing mixed-format content across support and operationsCustom Pricing⭐4.6/5

-NuclinoFast, lightweight knowledge capture for startup workflowsFree to $12/user/month⭐4.6/5
+NuclinoFast, lightweight knowledge capture for startup workflowsFree to $10/user/month⭐4.6/5

 Microsoft SharePointInternal document control across large enterprise stacks$5 to $12.50/user/month, Copilot add-on at $30/user/month⭐4.0/5